 This policy applies to all New and Rehired Employees that begin employment on or after July 01, 2016.
-Employees that transfer into new positions are also subject to this policy.
+Employees that transfer or get promoted into new positions are also subject to this policy.

-This policy also applies to all employees, volunteers, and agents of internal programs, events, and camps.
-The individuals instructing or supervising minors, who are not enrolled in university courses, must complete a background check.
-Please see the Background Investigations Procedures for more information.
+This policy also applies to all employees, volunteers, and agents of internal programs, events, and camps serving minors.
+The individuals instructing or supervising minors who are not enrolled in university courses, must complete a background check.
+Please see the procedures for more information.

 II.
 Policy Statement

 A. Background Investigation Requirement

-- Human Resources and Payroll will conduct a background investigation on all New and Rehired Employees, and on current employees who transfer into a new position within the University.
-If an applicant or employee possesses an active security clearance issued by the US Federal Government, proof of that active security clearance may be substituted in the discretion of HR for a new background investigation.
+- If an applicant or employee possesses an active security clearance issued by the US Federal Government, proof of that active security clearance may be substituted in the discretion of HR for a new background investigation (see procedures for more information).

 - Background investigation records will be received and maintained as part of a confidential file (to the degree possible) in Human Resources and Payroll, separate from employee personnel files.

 - Contractors at George Mason University shall manage their own background check policy and process.

 B. Reporting Requirement